Chabert History, Family Crest & Coats of Arms

 Descending from the original line of Nice, the Comtat branch of the family were rewarded for their great efforts given to the community with the Lordship of Cabrières.
 At the beginning of the 14th century, the family were well established in the region of Savoie and several members of this eminent family made an outstanding contribution toward the society in which they lived and were rewarded with lands, titles, and letters patent confirming their nobility.

-Important Dates for the Chabert family
+Early History of the Chabert family

 This web page shows only a small excerpt of our Chabert research.
 Another 142 words (10 lines of text) covering the years 1405, 1440, 1480, 1543, 1500, 1574, 1480, 1543, 1616, 1655, 1756, 1794, 1758 and 1819 are included under the topic Early Chabert History in all our PDF Extended History products and printed products wherever possible.